xaliphostes/docker-c-/README.md

 ## Daily use

 1. **Compile the C++ program**

 ```bash
 ./docker/scripts/compile.sh src/main.cpp
 ```
-The generated binary is in the `src` folder.
+The generated binary is in the `dist` folder.

 2. **Execute the compiled program**